 But God!
 This year, I didn’t have to rush anywhere because the Candlelight Service I attended was virtual, on Zoom and my brother, Rev. Reginald B. Johnson Sr., led the service along with members of the church where serves as senior pastor.

-What a time!
+So while Covid-19 prevented in person worship, I truly enjoyed the virtual service!
 We lit candles and sang along to traditional hymns such as “Away in A Manager,” “The First Noel” and “Joy to the World.”

 The message was the same: Jesus Christ is the Light of the World!
 We celebrate Christmas to celebrate the birth of Christ.
 He is the manifested Love of God – born to save us!
 Amen.
 (Luke 2: 11-12)